statamic/docs/content/collections/fieldtypes/bard.md

 bard_field: "<p>Oh hi Mark.</p>"
 ```

-> Please note that you **cannot** name your Bard field "`content`", but go ahead and name it anything else!
-The `content` field is what's saved in your markdown files below the YAML, and can only contain a string, where Bard would save an array.

 ## Templating {#templating}

 Use tag pair syntax with `if/else` conditions to style each set accordingly.